Last updated on July 13, 2024

 Carmina Burana.

 The Carmina Burana is a Latin manuscript consisting of bawdy, irreverent and satirical poetry and dramatic texts.
-It was written between the 11th and 13th century and contains many elaborate illuminations.
+It was written between the 11th and 13th centuries and contains many elaborate illuminations.
 The text was written to criticise the apparent hypocrisy of the Catholic Church at the time.
 It contains numerous depictions of the Catholic clergy blatantly ignoring their moral obligations, such as sleeping in, eating heavy food, drinking wine and gambling.
 Clearly written as a parody, it is an outspoken document that denounces the failure of the Catholic Church to live up to its moral obligations.
 One of the illuminations depicts the priests indulging in a game of backgammon and drinking from a goblet of wine.

 Theodoor Rombouts.

 Theodoor Rombouts was born, the son of a wealthy tailor, in Antwerp in 1597.
 He was a Flemish painter primarily known for his work in Flemish Caravaggism.
 Although he painted a few religious and mythological works his favoured theme was lively and dramatic social gatherings.
 His typically secular work depicted merry companies, musicians, card players and gamblers.
-Some of these works included the game backgammon, such as the menacing Card and Backgammon Players.
+Some of these works included the game of backgammon, such as the menacing Card and Backgammon Players.
 Fight over Cards and the more serene The Backgammon Players (below).

 Todas tablas from the Libro de los juegos.